denoland/docs/runtime/tutorials/how_to_with_npm/planetscale.md

+---
-# How to use Planetscale with Deno
+title: "How to use Planetscale with Deno"
+oldUrl:
+  - /runtime/manual/examples/how_to_with_npm/planetscale/
+---

 Planetscale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases